petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-azure-repository.md

 Upon receiving a Liferay Cloud onboarding email, you're provisioned a GitHub repository hosted in the `dxpcloud` organization.
 This repository is a template for a team's separate private Liferay Cloud development repository and is typically removed after 10 business days.
 Users must:

 1. Transfer the provisioned repository to their own private repository.
-1. Integrate their private repository with the Jenkins (CI) service in Liferay Cloud using a Webhook.

 The provisioned repository will be on GitHub, but you can transfer it to a GitLab repository as of version 3.2.0 of the Jenkins service.
 This must be done with administrative access to the GitLab repository.